 The Short-SSID subfield is calculated as given in 9.4.2.170.3 (Calculating the Short-SSID(11ai)).(11ai)

-When the TBTT Information Field Type subfield is 1 and the Transmitted BSSID AP subfield is 0, the TBTT Information Set field contains one TBTT Information field carrying information on the transmitted BSSID of the multiple BSSID set, followed by one Non-transmitted BSSID Information field.
+When the TBTT Information Field Type subfield is 1 and the Transmitted BSSID AP subfield is 0, the TBTT Information Set field contains one TBTT Information field carrying information on the transmitted BSSID of the multiple BSSID set, followed by one Nontransmitted BSSID Information field.

-When the TBTT Information Field Type subfield is 1 and the Transmitted BSSID AP subfield is 1, the TBTT Information Set field contains one Non-transmitted BSSID Information field.
+When the TBTT Information Field Type subfield is 1 and the Transmitted BSSID AP subfield is 1, the TBTT Information Set field contains one Nontransmitted BSSID Information field.

 The Nontransmitted BSSID Information field is defined in Figure 9-625a.